siemens/ix/packages/documentation/docs/controls/drawer.md

 # Drawer

 <!-- introduction start -->
-The drawer is a component that opens on click on a button and shows additional content.
+Drawers are containers that open on click on a button to show additional content.
 <!-- introduction end -->

 ## Examples